zongyf02/mlax/docs/source/faq.rst

 optimizers.
 Optimizers are complex operations; so having mlax's dtype guarantee is important for convergence.
 Also, Optax does not offer guarantees for its optimizer states' structure, which is important if you wish to partition optimizer states across devices.
-Finally, Optax's optimizers cannot be jit compiled with using the
-`jax.tree_util.Partial <https://jax.readthedocs.io/en/latest/_autosummary/jax.tree_util.Partial.html>`_
-trick, which means using Optax's optimizers per Optax's examples leads to lower performance than what you get with mlax's optimizers.
+Finally, Optax's optimizers cannot be passed to jit compiled functions with using the `jax.tree_util.Partial <https://jax.readthedocs.io/en/latest/_autosummary/jax.tree_util.Partial.html>`_ trick, which means using Optax's optimizers per Optax's examples leads to lower performance than what you get with mlax's optimizers.